North-East Sri Lanka holidays

 The Rajagala temple had been a cave monastery complex of an advanced civilization and archaeologists have discovered much building scattered over a large area.
 They have discovered valuable stone masonry works and a toilet with a drainage system in one of the caves.
 The archaeological findings are classic examples of the grandeur of ancient Ruhuna kingdom.

-Rajagala archaeological site is one of the unpopular Buddhist heritages in Eastern Sri Lanka.
+Rajagala archaeological site is one of the unpopular religious tourist attraction in Eastern Sri Lanka.
 It is located in a very remote area and the region is one of the least populated areas of the country.
-The archaeological site is located about 1030 feet above the sea level.
-Even though the exact date of the origin of the temple is unknown, the archaeologists believe that it resided as early as 3rd Century BC.
+The archaeological site is located about 1030 feet above sea level.
+Even though the exact date of the origin of the temple is unknown, the archaeologists believe that it resided as early as 3rd century BC.

 This historical Sri Lanka Buddhist temple is partly destroyed by the relic hunter in the past.
 At present, the number of visitors to the site is on the upward trend and facilities for the visitors are considerably improved by the department of archaeology.
 The recent discovery is a valuable contribution to convincing the world about the historical value of the temple and the Buddhist domination in the island covering all parts of the island.